- Health Science Foundations

 This course is part of the Secondary Health Core designed to provide the student with an in-depth knowledge of the health care system and associated occupations.
 Emphasis is placed on communication and interpersonal skills, use of technology, ethics and the development of critical thinking and problem-solving skills.
 Students may shadow professionals throughout the course.

 - Health Science Anatomy & Physiology

 This course is part of the secondary Health Core consisting of an overview of the human body, both structurally and functionally with emphasis on the pathophysiology and transmission of disease.
 Medical terminology is an integral part of the course.

 In this course, students can gain skills representative of a variety of areas of allied health care in laboratory and clinical settings.
 Students learn how to handle day to day medical office activities such as: greeting the patient, scheduling laboratory tests, updating patients’ medical records and looking after equipment and instruments used in examining rooms.
 Upon successful completion, the student is eligible to sit for the Certified Medical Administrative Assistant exam which qualifies as industry certification.

-This is a course designed to prepare the student to provide/assist with all aspects of activities of daily living for the adult patient in both hospital and nursing home settings under the direction of physicians and registered nurses.
+- Nursing Assisting: This is a course designed to prepare the student to provide/assist with all aspects of activities of daily living for the adult patient in both hospital and nursing home settings under the direction of physicians and registered nurses.
 The course, which is taught by a registered nurse, includes didactic instruction, skills practice in the laboratory and clinical experience.
 Emphasis is also placed on the development of communication, interpersonal, problem solving and critical thinking skills.
 Upon successful completion, the student is eligible to sit for the Florida State Certified Nursing Assistant exam which qualifies as industry certification.